Inside the boot camp reforming teenage hackers

 They are told cautionary tales about young hackers who got caught and are now living out the remainders of their misspent youths in jail cells.
 They learn that even if they use booters while gaming they could get in serious trouble.
 That if they write a bit of code that is later used by someone else to take down a government agency they will be still be liable.
 That there are victims to their crimes, even if they can't see them.

-I sit in on a session where the boys are given scenarios and asked to make decisions about how they would react (for example, would they hack a school security camera to exonerate themselves from a crime?).
-Later they are asked whether they would make different decisions based on what they now know about the law.
+I sit in on a session where the boys are given scenarios and asked to make decisions about how they would react.
+For example, would they hack a school security camera to exonerate themselves from a crime?
+Later they're asked whether they would make different decisions based on what they now know about the law.
 Six of eight say they would.

 Should they commit further offenses in future, they won't be able to plead ignorance.
 It's one sure-fire way to establish whether there was intent to commit a crime.
 "You could turn round to the judge and say: 'he knew'," says Francis.